coenvalk/mastermind/README.md

 This program plays using Donald Knuth's algorithm to solve a game of mastermind in 6 moves or less.

+I originally wrote this in highschool for my math internal assessment for completing the International Baccalaureate diploma program.
+The paper associated with this program is [here](https://drive.google.com/file/d/0B8CNl_hZHtFzTm5ESzZ0QVRLV0k/view?usp=sharing)

 ## Rules and Gameplay of Mastermind

 from [wikipedia](https://en.wikipedia.org/wiki/Mastermind_(board_game)):